 Medical Editor: John P. Cunha, DO, FACOEP

 Temovate (clobetasol propionate) Scalp Application, 0.05% is a topical steroid used to treat inflammation and itching caused by skin conditions such as allergic reactions, eczema, and psoriasis.
-It is available in generic form.
-Common side effects of Temovate include mild skin rash, dry or cracking skin, thinning or softening of your skin, swollen hair follicles, temporary hair loss, spider veins, changes in the color of treated skin, blisters, pimples, and stretch marks.
+Temovate Scalp Application is available in generic form.
+Common side effects of Temovate Scalp Application include mild skin rash, itchy skin, burning/stinging or redness, dry or cracking skin, thinning or softening of your skin, swollen hair follicles, temporary hair loss, spider veins, changes in the color of treated skin, skin rash or irritation around your mouth, blisters, pimples, crusting of treated skin, and stretch marks.